rocky-linux/documentation/docs/gemstones/git/feature_branch_workflow.md

 The high-level steps involved are:

 1. Clone the Main Repository: Directly clone the main project repository to your local machine.
-2. Create a Feature Branch: For every new task, create a new branch off the main branch with a descriptive name.
+2. Create a Feature Branch: For every new task, create a new branch of the main branch with a descriptive name.
 3. Commit Changes: Work on the feature or fix in your branch and commit changes.
-4. Keep Branch Updated: Regularly merge or rebase with the main branch to stay updated with its changes.
+4. Keep Branch Updated: Regularly merge or rebase with the main branch to stay updated on changes.
-5. Open a Pull Request: Once your feature is ready, push the branch to the main repository and open a PR for review.
+5. Open a Pull Request: Push the branch to the main repository and open a PR for review once your feature is ready.
-6. Code Review and Merge: After review and approval, the branch is merged into the main branch.
+6. Code Review and Merge: The branch is merged into the main branch after review and approval.

 *Benefits*: